Hey South Dakota, Don’t Forget to Fall Back This Weekend

 Personally, I am a big fan of Daylight Savings Time.
 As a lover of the spring and summer months the more sunshine the better in my opinion.
-I have zero problems with a little sunlight hanging around at 9 PM.
+I have zero problems with a little sunlight hanging around at 9:00 PM in July.

 Have you ever wondered why we make the time switch in the Fall and the Spring at 2 AM?

 For me, I guess there is one benefit of the time change this weekend.
-I just discovered the other day, that I failed to set three of the clocks in my house ahead last spring.
+I just discovered that I failed to set three of the clocks in my house ahead last spring.
 So I already have three clocks displaying the correct time.
 Sweet!

 Hey, by the way, when you are rolling back the clocks in your house this weekend, don't forget to swap out the batteries in your smoke detectors at the same time.
 Many people make it a point to pop a new 9-volt in their smoke detectors on the time change weekends.